tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Windows SDK/语音消息及转文本_intl_en.md

-### Translating an audio file into text in a specified language
+### Translating audio file into text in specified language

 This API can specify a language for recognition or translate the information recognized in speech into a specified language and return the translation.